Debbie Reynolds: Stage work

 With limited film and television opportunities coming her way, Reynolds accepted an opportunity to make her Broadway debut.
 She starred in the 1973 revival of Irene, a musical first produced 60 years before.
 When asked why she waited so long to appear in a Broadway play, she explained:

 Reynolds and her daughter Carrie both made their Broadway debuts in the play.
 Per reports, the production broke records for the highest weekly gross of any musical.
 For that production, she received a Tony nomination.
-Reynolds also starred in a self-titled Broadway revue, Debbie, in 1976.
-She toured with Harve Presnell in Annie Get Your Gun, then wrapped up the Broadway run of Woman of the Year in 1983.
+Reynolds also starred in the Broadway revue Debbie in 1976.
+She toured with Harve Presnell in Annie Get Your Gun, then wrapped up the Broadway run of Woman of the Year in 1983, while Fisher was appearing in Agnes of God.
 In the late 1980s, Reynolds repeated her role as Molly Brown in the stage version of The Unsinkable Molly Brown, first opposite Presnell (repeating his original Broadway and movie role) and later with Ron Raines.